High red blood cell count may be caused by low oxygen levels, kidney disease or other problems.

 - Heart failure

-- Hemoglobinopathies (conditions present at birth that impair the oxygen-carrying capacity of red blood cells)
+- A condition present at birth that reduces the oxygen-carrying capacity of red blood cells (hemoglobinopathy)

 - Pulmonary fibrosis

 Certain drugs stimulate the production of red blood cells, including:

 - Anabolic steroids

 - Injections of a protein (erythropoietin) that enhances red blood cell production

 - Dehydration (If the liquid component of the blood (plasma) is decreased, as in dehydration, the red blood cell count increases.
 This is due to the red blood cells becoming more concentrated.
 The actual number of red blood cells stays the same.)

 Rarely, in some kidney cancers and sometimes after kidney transplants, the kidneys might produce too much erythropoietin.
 This enhances red blood cell production.